O-caddant History, Family Crest & Coats of Arms

-Leinster who died in 1052, who, along with King Conn of the Hundred Battles descended from Cathair Mor, an earlier king of Leinster, who was also monarch of all Ireland around 200 AD.
+The surname O-caddant was "O Broin," in its Gaelic form, which means descendant of Bran.
+The family is descended from Bran, the king of Leinster who died in 1052, who, along with King Conn of the Hundred Battles descended from Cathair Mor, an earlier king of Leinster, who was also monarch of all Ireland around 200 AD.

-Early Origins of the O'Caddant family
+Early Origins of the O-caddant family

-MacLysaght, Edward, Irish Families Their Names, Arms and Origins 4th Edition.
-Dublin: Irish Academic, 1982.
-Print.
-(ISBN 0-7165-2364-7) He was descended from Cathair Mor King of Leinster, who was also Monarch of all Ireland about 200 A.D.
-From this stem King Conn of the Hundred Battles was also descended.
-During the Strongbow invasion in 1172, the family, along with the O'Tooles, were driven from their original lands in county Kildare, settling the wilder territory between Rathdrum and Shillelagh, in south Wicklow.
 The sept increased in importance, and like their similarly displaced neighbors, were especially noted for their lengthy and tenacious resistance to the English invaders.
 Their successes in this struggle were numerous.
 Their military exploits of this time are celebrated in a compilation by some thirty-five authors of Gaelic poetry called the Leabhar Branch (Book of the O'Byrnes).

-Early History of the O'Caddant family
+Early History of the O-caddant family

-Another 71 words (5 lines of text) covering the years 1580, 1574, 1598, 1544, 1597, 1591, 1744, 1830, 1775 and 1799 are included under the topic Early O'Caddant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-caddant research.
+Another 35 words (2 lines of text) covering the years 1580, 1574, 1598, 1544, 1597, 1591, 1744, 1830, 1775 and 1799 are included under the topic Early O-caddant History in all our PDF Extended History products and printed products wherever possible.

-O'Caddant Spelling Variations
+O-caddant Spelling Variations

-Early Notables of the O'Caddant family (pre 1700)
+Early Notables of the O-caddant family (pre 1700)

-fl.
+Notable amongst the family name at this time was Nicol Burne ( fl.
 1574-1598), a Scottish Roman Catholic controversialist; Fiacha MacHugh O'Byrne (1544-1597), best remembered for helping in the escape of Hugh Roe O'Donnell from prison in Dublin Castle in...

-Another 39 words (3 lines of text) are included under the topic Early O'Caddant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early O-caddant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Caddant family to the New World and Oceana
+Migration of the O-caddant family

 During the 19th century thousands of impoverished Irish families made the long journey to British North America and the United States.
 These people were leaving a land that had become beset with poverty, lack of opportunity, and hunger.
 In North America, they hoped to find land, work, and political and religious freedoms.
 Although the majority of the immigrants that survived the long sea passage did make these discoveries, it was not without much perseverance and hard work: by the mid-19th century land suitable for agriculture was short supply, especially in British North America, in the east; the work available was generally low paying and physically taxing construction or factory work; and the English stereotypes concerning the Irish, although less frequent and vehement, were, nevertheless, present in the land of freedom, liberty, and equality for all men.
 The largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
-Research into passenger and immigration lists has brought forth evidence of the early members of the O'Caddant family in North America: Dinnis Byrne, who settled in Barbados in 1679; Adam O'Byrne, who settled in Jamaica in 1734; James and Patrick O'Byrne, who arrived in Philadelphia in 1806.
+Research into passenger and immigration lists has brought forth evidence of the early members of the O-caddant family in North America: Dinnis Byrne, who settled in Barbados in 1679; Adam O'Byrne, who settled in Jamaica in 1734; James and Patrick O'Byrne, who arrived in Philadelphia in 1806.

-The O'Caddant Motto
+The O-caddant Motto +